 The three forms of education are equally important: students hitherto have paid much attention to moral and intellectual education but have neglected physical education.
-The unfortunate consequence has been that they bend their backs and bow their heads; they have 'white and slender hands' [from Nineteen Old Poems, a famous collection of poems of the Han dynasty]; when they climb a hill they are short of breath, and when they walk in water they get cramps in their feet.
-That is why Yen Tzu had a short life, and Chia I died young.
-As for Wang Po and Lu Chao-lin, the one died young, and the other became a paralytic.
+The unfortunate consequence has been that they bend their backs and bow their heads; they have "white and slender hands;" 4 when they climb a hill they are short of breath, and when they walk in water they get cramps in their feet.
+That is why Yanzi had a short life, and Jia Yi died young.
+As for Wang Bo and Lu Zhaolin, the one died young, and the other became a paralytic.
 All these were men of high attainments in morality and knowledge.
 But there comes a day when the body cannot be preserved, and then morality and wisdom are destroyed along with it.
-Only the men of the North are able 'to lie under arms and meet death without regret'.
-[From The Doctrine of the Mean, one of the Confucian classics].
-In the regions of Yen and Chao there were many heroes, and martyrs and warriors often came from Liangchow.
-At the beginning of the Ch'ing dynasty, Yen Hsi-chai and Li Kangchu practiced both the literary and military arts.
-Yen Hsi-chai traveled over a thousand li (about 0.5 K.M.) to the north of the Great Wall to learn the art of fencing.
+Only the men of the North are able "to lie under arms and meet death without regret."
+In the regions of Yan and Zhao there were many heroes, and martyrs and warriors often came from Liangzhou.
+At the beginning of the Qing dynasty, Yan Xizhai and Li Gangzhu practiced both the literary and military arts.
+Yan Xizhai traveled over a thousand li6 to the north of the Great Wall to learn the art of fencing.
 He contended with brave soldiers and won.
 Hence he said: 'If one lacks either the literary or the military arts, is this the true way?'...
 As far as we students are concerned, the installation of a school and the instruction given by its teachers are only the external and objective aspect.
 We also have the internal, the subjective aspect.
 When one's decision is made in his heart, then all parts of the body obey its orders.
 Fortune and misfortune are of our own seeking.
-'I wish to be virtuous, and lo, virtue is at hand.'
-[From the Confucian Analects.]
-How much more this is true of physical education!
+"I wish to be virtuous, and lo!
+Virtue is at hand."7 How much more this is true of physical education!
 If we do not have the will to act, then even though the exterior and the objective are perfect, they still cannot benefit us.
 Hence, when we speak of physical education, we should begin with individual initiative.